 Born in Dresden in 1932, Gerhard Richter came of age after World War II.
-His father taught school In the villages of Reichenau and Waltersdorf before being mobilized.
-And his mother read Goethe, Nietzsche and the classics of German literature, listened avidly to the great 18th- and 19th-century composers.
-In fact, she encouraged her son’s interest in drawing and painting.
+In fact, his father taught school In the villages of Reichenau and Waltersdorf before being mobilized.
+As for his mother, she read Goethe and Nietzsche, as well as the classics of German literature.
+And also listened avidly to the great 18th- and 19th-century composers.
+Besides, she was the one who encouraged her son’s interest in drawing and painting.

 Eventually, at the age of 15-16, Richter began to make paintings.
 Such as watercolors, landscapes, and self-portraits.
-Particularly he remembers ‘doing a watercolor of a group of people dancing’:
+He particularly remembers one time when he was watercolor painting watercolor a dancing group of people.

-Consequently coming out of experiences with watercolors, poems and work in theater Richter decided to go to the art academy.
+Consequently coming out of experiences with watercolors, poems, and work in theater Richter decided to go to the art academy.
 After all, from the age of 16, he had a feeling that it would be right for him to become an artist.
-Back then he only knew that he just wanted to paint and to make pictures.
+Back then he only knew that he just wanted to paint and take pictures…